mangatrai/voice_assistant/README.md

 The assistant will start listening for your commands.
 You can speak your commands, and the assistant will respond.
 To stop the assistant, say "goodbye".

-## License
-This project is licensed under the terms of the MIT license.
-See the LICENSE file for the full license text.

 ## Contribution
 Feel free to fork this project, make some changes, and submit a pull request.
 All contributions are welcome!

 ## Disclaimer
 Remember to keep your OpenAI API keys secret and secure, and never expose them in your code or version control system.

-Note: This project is for educational purposes only.
-Use at your own risk.